samuelhbne/vpn-launchpad/README.md

 ## How to create VPN server:
+`$ ./vlp-build`

+## How to query existing server status:
-`$ sh zesty64-create.sh`
+`$ ./vlp-query`

 ## How to remove the existing VPN server instance and the resources associated:
-`$ sh zesty64-delete.sh`
+`$ vlp-rm`

 ## How can I change the VPN connection login credentials?
 L2TP Username, password, preshared secret, etc:
  - Modify docker-sevpn/sevpn.env
- - Run zesty64-delete.sh to destroy existing VPN server instance if any
+ - Run vlp-rm to destroy existing VPN server instance if any
- - Run zesty64-create.sh to create a new VPN server with the updated L2TP login credential.
+ - Run vlp-build to create a new VPN server with the updated L2TP login credential.

 Here's what docker-sevpn/sevpn.env looks like
 ```